 Step 4.
 Mulching and irrigating garlic- After you have planted your garlic planting stock, it is essential to cover it with a nice layer of mulch.
 There are many different types of mulch.
 Choose from aged straw, (careful no seeds) leaf mulch, grass clippings, organic compost, shredded paper.
 Mulch will protect your garlic seed in the cold winter months, prohibit weeds, keep the earth cool and moist during hot months and protect your topsoil from blowing away.
 Garlic likes to be kept evenly moist.
 Uneven watering may cause irregular shaped bulbs.
 This is where your good soil preparation and mulching becomes important.
 Water your garlic regularly during the leaf production stage.
 Apply some nitrogen rich foliage feed once or twice in the spring.

 Step 5.
-When to harvest garlic - Hardnecks will produce a flower or bulbil on a hard woody scape.
+When to harvest garlic – Hardnecks will produce a flower or bulbil on a hard woody scape.
 These need to be removed so the plant puts energy into growing the bulb rather then the flower.
 Softnecks only produce a scape when the plant is under stress and this usually means the plant is ready for harvest.
 Stop watering when the plant starts to brown up, about two weeks before harvest.
 When the plant has three to four browned leaves it is ready for harvest.
-To avoid damaging the outer skins, always use a shovel to carefully remove the garlic bulb from the earth, don't just pull it out.
-Gently remove the dirt from the roots and outer skin, but don’t remove outer skin.
+To avoid damaging the outer skins, always use a shovel to carefully remove the garlic bulb from the earth, don’t just pull it out.
+Gently remove the soil from the roots and outer skin, but don’t remove outer skin.
 It is best to harvest when the temperature is cool, either early morning or late evening.
-Click here to read more about how to harvest garlic on our Garlic Calendar page.
+Please refer to the Garlic Calendar for more information about harvesting garlic.

 Step 6.
 Curing and Storing Garlic – Bundle your garlic plants with twine and hang to cure.
 Choose an area with good air circulation and out of direct sunlight.
 You may direct a fan on your garlic to help circulate the air.
 Curing your garlic will take 3 to 4 weeks.
 You will know it is ready when you cut the first stalk, if garlic juice oozes from the stalk – it’s not quite ready.
 Once garlic is cured, cut off stalk leaving 1 1/2 to 2 inches.
 Trim roots to 1/4 inch and gently brush off outer layer of soil being careful not to peel off outer skin.
 The garlic stores best in a cool dry place, 50 to 60 degrees is ideal.
 A root cellar or cool basement is a good storage place.
 Do not store the garlic in a refrigerator.
 When choosing which garlic bulbs to eat first, always eat the largest first, the smaller garlic bulbs store better.